7. Letting Yourself Be Loved or Forgiven

 And all of this takes time, and often involves a lot of emotional pain.
 But the healing and freedom and peace and joy (even in the midst of ongoing problems of life) that you find when you allow yourself to be fully loved by and forgiven by God is amazing.

-(I wrote the “Through the Furnace” series in the 2013 posts to help people explore their pasts and any obstacles there may be in their relationship with the Lord.
-This may be a good place to start.
-Remember that the posts go from the bottom up, so the first one is the lowest one on the list.)
+(I wrote the “Through the Refining Fire” series to help people explore their pasts and any obstacles there may be in their relationship with the Lord.
+This may be a good place to start.)

 1 John 4:15-18: “If anyone acknowledges that Jesus is the Son of God, God lives in him and he in God.
 And so we know and rely on the love God has for us.
 God is love.
 Whoever lives in love lives in God, and God in him.
 In this way, love is made complete among us so that we will have confidence on the day of judgment, because in this world we are like him.
 There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love.”